httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 The most common method for specifying freshness is the max-age response directive ({{HTTP-CACHING, Section 5.2.2.1}}).
 The Expires header field ({{HTTP-CACHING, Section 5.3}}) can also be used, but it is not necessary; all modern cache implementations support Cache-Control, and specifying freshness as a delta is usually more convenient and less error-prone.

-It is not necessary to add the public response directive ({{HTTP-CACHING, Section 5.2.2.9}}) to cache most responses; it is only necessary when it's desirable to store an authenticated response.
+It is not necessary to add the public response directive ({{HTTP-CACHING, Section 5.2.2.9}}) to cache most responses; it is only necessary when it's desirable to store an authenticated response, or when the status code isn't understood by the cache and there isn't explicit freshness information available.

 In some situations, responses without explicit cache freshness directives will be stored and served using a heuristic freshness lifetime; see {{HTTP-CACHING, Section 4.2.2}}.
 As the heuristic is not under control of the application, it is generally preferable to set an explicit freshness lifetime, or make the response explicitly uncacheable.